microsoft/xdp-for-windows/docs/internal/ci-agents.md

 Some of our 1ES managed images have extra configuration applied during image creation.
 These configurations are stored in JSON files at [.azure/agents](/.azure/agents).
 Whenever a configuration is updated, the author should:

 1. Create a standalone PR consisting only of the JSON changes and corresponding [prepare.machine.ps1](/tools/prepare-machine.ps1).
 2. Once the PR is approved, the author should navigate to the [Azure portal](https://ms.portal.azure.com/) and update each 1ES image with the new JSON.
-It may take several hours for the 1ES images to be rebuilt with the new configurations.
+It may take several hours for the 1ES images to be rebuilt with the new configuration.
 3. The author should then re-run GitHub actions on the pipelines and validate the new configuration has taken effect.